jcbendernh/Editable-Reports-with-Power-Apps-Databricks/README.md

     ![PowerAutomateStep2](./img/PowerAutomateStep2.png)

 3. **Check status and get results**<BR>
-This checks the status of the previous step, and that result can be passed to the last step.<BR>
+This checks the status of the previous step and the result can be passed to the last step.<BR>

     ![PowerAutomateStep3](./img/PowerAutomateStep3.png)